vladtarko/nvim-for-data-science/README.md

 Get quick help: `K` while cursor is on the name an R function.

-Open the full documentation for a function in its own buffer: `\rh` while cursor is on the name an R function.
+Open the full documentation for a function in its own buffer: `F1` while cursor is on the name an R function.

 For functions from packages, the documentation is available only after loading the package.